fix8mt/conjure_enum/reference/source_location.md

 from different compilers.
 There are eight different sets of tests for each compiler. `conjure_enum` and `conjure_type` use this information to inform the parsing algorithm that extracts the enum and type info.
+For most compilers, there will be few if any differences between compiler versions - certainly few that impact `conjure_enum` - however there have been a couple of changes with earlier releases.
+Since `std::source_location` is entirely implementation dependent, future changes may occur.

 ## Want to add your compiler to this list?
 Update [this document](https://github.com/fix8mt/conjure_enum/blob/dev/reference/source_location.md) and open a pull request to the [dev](https://github.com/fix8mt/conjure_enum/tree/dev) branch.